Gamma631/discord-bot/README.md

 # osu!
-Interact with the bot with "osu [command]".
+For osu commands, frame your message as "osu [command]".
 The slash commands start with /osu
 ## **Commands**
 ### User Search
 Searches for a given user.